jborjon/jborjon.github.io/portfolio/7-tips-to-conquer-job-search-burnout.md

 Job hunting isn’t in most lists of favorite hobbies, but most people can handle a few weeks of it with little difficulty.
 It’s when your efforts drag on and the results are elusive that your mental health starts to be at risk of deteriorating.

-While burnout isn’t a medical diagnosis, its [psychological and physiological effects](https://www.mayoclinic.org/healthy-lifestyle/adult-health/in-depth/burnout/art-20046642){:target="_blank"} are real.
+While burnout isn’t a medical diagnosis, its [psychological and physiological effects](https://www.mayoclinic.org/healthy-lifestyle/adult-health/in-depth/burnout/art-20046642){:target="_blank" rel="noopener"} are real.
 It can cause physical or emotional exhaustion, a reduced sense of accomplishment, and a perceived loss of personal identity.
 It makes you think, “What’s the point of doing all this?”

 It’s not just about the constant rejection; it’s also about the disconnect between how you view your own identity—a successful software developer, a driven manager, an accomplished financial analyst—and not being engaged in that occupation.
 The feeling of not being wanted to do what you do is disconcerting.